KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 ha_integration_type: integration
 ---

-The ZHA (Zigbee Home Automation) integration allows you to connect many off-the-shelf [Zigbee based devices](https://csa-iot.org/) directly to Home Assistant, using one of the many available Zigbee coordinators.
+The ZHA (ZigBee Home Automation) integration allows you to connect many off-the-shelf [ZigBee based devices](https://csa-iot.org/) directly to Home Assistant, using one of the many available ZigBee coordinators.

-ZHA uses an open-source Python library implementing a hardware-independent Zigbee stack called [zigpy](https://github.com/zigpy/zigpy).
+ZHA uses an open-source Python library implementing a hardware-independent ZigBee stack called [zigpy](https://github.com/zigpy/zigpy).
 All coordinators compatible with zigpy can be used with ZHA.

 There is currently support for the following device types within Home Assistant: